inex/ixp-manager-docs-md/docs/features/sflow.md

 n3k#
 ```

-Note that this command is not reboot persistent, and any time a TIX24X is rebooted, the command needs to be re-entered manually.
+Note that this command is not reboot persistent, and any time the switch is rebooted, the command needs to be re-entered manually.
 Note also that this configuration is untested.

 ### Brocade TurboIron 24X